ayumi-cloud/oc-security-module/README.md

 <p align="center"><img src="https://github.com/ayumi-cloud/sc-security-module/blob/master/src/assets/images/banner.jpg"></p>

-This repo is to gather security enhancement ideas and to monitor progress.
-Feel free to add issues containing security ideas, requests and infomation.

-**The security code is not held in this repo - but held in a private repo (being heavily developed!)**

----

 ## Summer CMS Modules :eyes:

 **Note: (*) This is the security module, see here for the full list of [Summer CMS Modules](https://github.com/ayumi-cloud/sc-main/blob/main/README.md#summer-cms-modules-).**